Research

 Abstract: We study how demographic changes in the US affect men’s lifetime incomes through career spillovers.
 American men’s lifetime median incomes have followed a hump shaped pattern: rising with each cohort entering the labour market from the late 1950s until the 1970s, and subsequently falling.
 The start of decline coincides with the entry of the baby boomers who represent a structural break in the size of incoming cohorts.
 The availability of higher-compensated management tasks increases with the number of lower ranked (younger) workers.
 So, a larger cohort of workers will increase (decrease) the opportunities of their predecessors(successors), in contrast to the symmetric effect predicted by traditional models.
 We utilize a simple model to show cross-cohort differences in promotions to higher rank jobs can account for the shape of lifetime median incomes observed in the data.
 We also show the promotion mechanism is consistent with several other cross-cohort empirical facts.

-The Joint Dynamics of Labour and Capital with Matias Bayas-Erazo
+Heterogenous Firms and the Dynamics of Investment with Matias Bayas-Erazo

 The Response to Shocks in (S,s) Models with Drift with Matias Bayas-Erazo